 The melody of a French soldier song, the Chanson de Chartres of 1568, would be the basis of the Dutch national anthem.
 It is today considered to be the oldest hymn in the world.
-Also in that year (1568) the 80-year (freedom) war against Spain Spain and against the Catholic Church (and their rules) in the Netherlands started.
-That wat, the seven northern provinces, became a free (and protestant) republic.
+Also in that year (1568) the 80-year (freedom) war against Spain and the Catholic Church (and their rules) in the Netherlands started.
+By that war, the seven northern provinces became a free (and protestant) republic.

 The final of a taptoe: taptoe & het Wilhelmus, Militair concert with the Wilhelmus,

 Volkszang: het Wilhelmus, Sportsmatch: the Wilhelmus.